drocheam/optrace/docs/source/usage/elements.rst

    * - |Lens|
      - An element with two surfaces on which light is refracted.
    * - |IdealLens|
-     - A Lens, except that it has a planar surface and refracts light without aberrations
+     - An infinitely thin Lens that refracts light without aberrations
    * - :class:`Filter <optrace.tracer.geometry.filter.Filter>`
-     - Element with a surface on which wavelength-dependent filtering takes place.
+     - Element with wavelength-dependent filtering on its surface.
    * - :class:`Aperture <optrace.tracer.geometry.aperture.Aperture>`
-     - Similar to a Filter, except that incident light is completely absorbed.
+     - Filter with complete absorption for intersecting rays.

 **Rendering Elements**

-Elements with no ray interaction for tracing, but the ability to render images of intersecting rays.
+Rendering elements have no ray interaction, but the ability to render images of intersecting rays.

 .. list-table::
    :widths: 100 400